-The arrondissement 8 is the one of the Champs Elysees.
+Arrondissement 8 is one of the Champs Elysees.
 All the area is organized around this avenue.
-It is one of the mos famous in the world!
+It is one of the most famous in the world!
 You can hear lots of songs that talks about it too.
 The most famous song about Champs-Elysee is probably the one by Joe Dassin.

 Arrondissement 8, Champs-Elysee from side to side

 In arrondissement 8 you can admire lots of attractions.
-One of my favourite is the Etoile Arc of Triumph.
+One of my favourites is the Arc of Triumph.
 It is at the beginning of the Avenue and in the centre of the Charles de Gaulle square.
 It is a monument of celebration for the Austerlitz battle.